csgillespie/efficientR/main.md

 #### Exercise {-}

 1. Write a stop-watch function __without__ using function closures.
-1. Many stop-watches have the ability to measure not only your overall time but also you individual laps.
+1. Many stop-watches have the ability to measure not only your overall time but also your individual laps.
 Add a `lap()` function to the `stop_watch()` function that will record individual times, while still keeping track of the overall time.